 GOAL Core Curriculum

-- Nutrition and Wellness: Health and wellness are crucial to a happy life.
-Because we understand how challenging it can be to maintain a healthy lifestyle, the GOAL team believes that a course in nutrition will best prepare students to live healthfully and successfully after their completion of the program.
+- Health and Wellness: Health and wellness are crucial to a happy life.
+Because we understand how challenging it can be to maintain a healthy lifestyle, the GOAL team believes that a course in nutrition will best prepare students to live healthfully and successfully after their completion of the program (3-credits).